Plumbing, Management, Operations, Business Tips, Productivity

 What a Best-in-Class Plumbing CRM Looks Like

-By the same token, a top-notch plumbing CRM — one that will truly help a contractor grow revenue, increase efficiency, and improve long-term customer relationships — will be recognizable chiefly by the way it allows plumbers to seamlessly integrate all the essential elements of their entire business.
+By the same token, a top-notch plumbing CRM — one that will truly help a contractor grow revenue, increase efficiency, and improve long-term customer relationships — will be recognizable chiefly by the way it allows plumbers to seamlessly integrate essential elements of their entire business, including:

 To illustrate how the best CRMs improve holistic business management, let’s walk through what customer relationship management looks like for plumbing contractors who use ServiceTitan.

-With ServiceTitan’s plumbing service software, when a customer call comes in — either via phone, web inquiry, or chat — there’s no need for the customer service rep to juggle a pen, paper, spreadsheets, and file folders.
+With ServiceTitan’s plumbing service software, when a customer call comes in — either via phone, web inquiry, or chat — there’s no need for the CSR to juggle a pen, paper and spreadsheet.

-In the event that the call is from an existing customer, ServiceTitan will tell the CSR exactly who is calling before they even answer the phone.
-That way, they can pull up their job history immediately, ensuring that they’re prepared to answer questions about previous or ongoing work, and that they can book a new job as quickly as possible.
+If the call is from an existing customer, ServiceTitan will tell the CSR exactly who is calling before they even answer the phone.
+That way, they can pull up their job history immediately, ensuring that they’re prepared to answer questions about previous or ongoing work, and quickly book new jobs.

-With web-based, user-friendly service management software like ServiceTitan, there’s no need for customer service reps to put customers on hold or call them back while they pull paperwork from a filing cabinet.
-Plus, they don’t have to hope that it’s legible, correct, contains accurate spelling, and isn’t dirty from spending time in a field service technician’s truck.
+With web-based, user-friendly service management software like ServiceTitan, there’s no need for CSRs to put customers on hold or call them back while they pull paperwork from a filing cabinet.
+Plus, they don’t have to hope that it’s legible, correct, and isn’t dirty from spending time in a technician’s truck.

-With each existing customer’s service history at hand, the CSR knows right away which tech to assign to every job.
-And if there’s any confusion, ServiceTitan offers a suite of features to help them sort things out quickly:
+With each existing customer’s service history at hand, the CSR knows right away which tech to assign to every plumbing job.
+And if there’s any confusion, ServiceTitan’s dispatch software offers a suite of features to help them sort things out quickly, including:

 • Geographical booking zones